-Please refer to Note 4(n) "Revenue" and Note 6(z) "Revenue from contracts with customers" to the consolidated financial statements.
+Refer to Note 4(n) "Revenue" and Note 6(ab) "Revenue from contracts with customers" to the consolidated financial statements.

-Description of the key audit matter:
+Description of key audit matter:

-Revenue is recognized when the control in each individual contract with customers is transferred.
-The Company recognizes revenue depending on the various sales terms in each individual contract with customers to ensure the significant risks and rewards of ownership have been transferred and involves judgment of the Group's management.
-In addition, since the Company is a listed company, it takes responsibility to maintain stable revenue in order to meet investors' expectation; therefore, sales revenue has been identified as one of our key audit matters.
+Revenue recognition when the control in each individual contract with customers is transferred.
+The Company recognizes revenue depending on the various sales terms in each individual contract with customers of the Group's management.
+In addition, since the Company is a listed company, it takes responsibility to maintain stable revenue in order to meet investors' expectation; therefore, revenue recognition has been identified as one of our key audit matters.